google/xls/docs_src/dslx_reference.md

 search for inputs that trigger new behaviors or code paths.
 Fuzz tests are typically run for longer durations to explore a much larger state space.

-IMPORTANT: You can only fuzz test parameters that are numeric (bits), or tuples of them at this time.

 #### Property function

 The property function is the core of the fuzz test.
 It takes the